Disclaimer & Copyright Notices; Optimized for the MS Internet Explorer

 Chemical vs Biological monitoring

-Select scientific modelling and chemical/biological limnology are part of our miscellaneous archives!
+Select scientific modelling and chemical/biological limnology are part of our miscellaneous archives

-[Img-i-arrow-green.gif] Maynard Lake was used as a drinking water supply long ago!
-Thank you Mr. Kenneth Manuel
+[Img-i-arrow-green.gif] Maynard Lake was used as a drinking water supply long ago; Thank you Mr. Kenneth Manuel.

-But in the case of Maynard Lake, there is good news as follows:
+But in the case of Maynard Lake, there is good news as follows:-

 Img- animated smiley2.gif

-Through the combined efforts spearheaded by ourselves with strong public support and with several Government agencies partnering with us, we herewith announce the significant improvement in several indicators inclusive of summer-2004 E.coli counts, sublittoral zoobenthos, lake phycology, and other parameters!
+Through the combined efforts spearheaded by ourselves with strong public support and with several Government agencies partnering with us, we herewith announce significant improvement in several indicators inclusive of the summer-2004 E.coli counts, sublittoral zoobenthos, lake phycology, and other parameters.

 It is cautioned though that the low E.coli counts may not be sustainable unless citizens do their part in not feeding ducks.
-It is ardently hoped that the HRM's EMS Department will address possible sources of any (minor) sewerage inflows.

 [Img-old_history1.jpg]